About Ein Hemed

 Ein Hemed is also a popular location for events such as weddings (in the midst of nature), outdoor concerts and during the holiday seasons there is often a “happening” featuring arts and craft activities, jugglers and clowns and so on.
 The tall trees over the stream make for an impressive back-drop for the acrobats.

-Ein Hemed is a convenient stop (just like in Crusader times) on the way to or from Jerusalem; it is an ideal place for a few hours of relaxation and is worth a special trip.
+Ein Hemed is a convenient stop (just like in Crusader times) on the way to or from Jerusalem; it is an ideal place for a few hours of relaxation and is worth a special trip or a getaway.

 Getting to Ein Hemed